jsenv/core/readme.md

 ![exploring command terminal screenshot](./docs/main/main-example-exploring-terminal.png)

 When you open that url in a browser, a page called jsenv exploring index is shown.
+It displays a list of all your html files.
 You can click a file to execute it inside the browser.
-Clicking `Math.max.test.html` loads an other empty blank page because executing `Math.max.test.html` displays nothing and does not throw.
+In our previous example we created `Math.max.test.html`, clicking it will load an empty blank page because `Math.max.test.html` displays nothing and does not throw.

 <details>
     <summary>Exploring screenshots</summary>